Protein phosphatase 2: Structure and function

 PP2A consists of a dimeric core enzyme composed of the structural A and catalytic C subunits, and a regulatory B subunit.
 When the PP2A catalytic C subunit associates with the A and B subunits several species of holoenzymes are produced with distinct functions and characteristics.
-The A subunit, a founding member of the HEAT repeat protein family (huntington-elongation-A subunit-TOR), is the scaffold required for the formation of the heterotrimeric complex.
+The A subunit, a founding member of the HEAT repeat protein family (huntingtin, EF3, PP2A, TOR1), is the scaffold required for the formation of the heterotrimeric complex.
 When the A subunit binds it alters the enzymatic activity of the catalytic subunit, even if the B subunit is absent.
 While C and A subunit sequences show remarkable sequence conservation throughout eukaryotes, regulatory B subunits are more heterogeneous and are believed to play key roles in controlling the localization and specific activity of different holoenzymes.
 Multicellular eukaryotes express four classes of variable regulatory subunits: B (PR55), B′ (B56 or PR61), B″ (PR72), and B‴ (PR93/PR110), with at least 16 members in these subfamilies.
 In addition, accessory proteins and post-translational modifications (such as methylation) control PP2A subunit associations and activities.

 The two catalytic metal ions located in PP2A's active site are manganese.